sulu/sulu/UPGRADE.md

 ## dev-master

+### DocumentFixtures changed

+The document fixtures should be changed to services and be tagged with `sulu.document_manager_fixture`.
+When using the symfony autoconfigure feature this is done automatically, but you need to make sure the `DataFixtures\Document` folder is not excluded in the `services.yaml`.

+Also the `--fixture` was replaced with a `--group` option on the `sulu:document:fixtures:load` command.
+Which accept the classname like `AppFixture` or a specified group using the `DocumentFixtureGroupInterface` interface.

 ### Added webspace as reserved property name

 The term `webspace` cannot be used as name in XML templates anymore, because we need the page API to return the